 The cognitive and developmental skills of some of these children were tested again at age 3, with a slightly smaller group (25 children) also tested at age 7.
 The cognitive test used was the Weschler Abbreviated Intelligence Scale.

-Significant link between infant brain waves and IQ at age 7
+Can brain waves predict child development?
+The link between infant brain waves and IQ at age 7

 The researchers found a “significant overall relation between 14-month EEG and 7-year IQ.”

 And for the subset of high-risk infants later diagnosed with autism, the frontal theta EEG measurements collected at 12 months explained 82% of the variance in nonverbal skills at age 3.